Last updated on January 2, 2021

 remembers that we are dust…

-I moved to a Psalm of praise, 104 another favourite because I love your creation, where all your creatures, though having no voice, continually praise you in silence and majesty.
+I moved to psalm 104 because I love your creation, where all your creatures continually praise you in silence.

 Beside them the birds of heaven nest;